-But before you send a DM to some celebrity or influencer asking him to be your brand’s ambassador, you should know that influencer marketing is not always a sure-fire success.
+But before you send a DM or look for the email address of some celebrity or influencer asking him to be your brand’s ambassador, you should know that influencer marketing is not always a sure-fire success.
 There are plenty of risks that come with putting your marketing efforts into the hands of an external influencer, and the companies that don’t do their homework get burned.

 So, what makes an influencer marketing campaign work?
 As influencer marketing is still in its infancy, the best way to figure out what works and what doesn’t is to look at the brands that are killing it on Instagram.